EmbBERT: Attention Under 2 MB Memory: Exact Computation of Memory and Computational Cost of LLM Layers

+This balance of parameter efficiency with a slight increase in activation memory illustrates the Nano Embedder ability to reduce the overall model size while maintaining embedding functionality.
+It is particularly advantageous in resource-constrained scenarios or when prioritizing higher dictionary sizes for improved performance.

-\subsubsection{Efficient Attention}
+\subsection{Efficient Attention}

-\brav{ The Efficient Attention layer (Fig. \ref{fig:attentions_memory}), as proposed by \cite{efficient_attention},simplifies the architecture of the standard Attention layer by reducing the number of fully connected layers.
-Instead of three, it uses only one dense layer at the start to produce the Query matrix, while Key and Value matrices are just the same as the input, and one final fully connected layer for the attention output both of sizes \(d \cdot d + d\)
+In~\citep{efficient_attention}, the authors introduce Efficient Attention, an approach to effectively halve the parameter count of the Standard Attention mechanism.
+Instead of using three fully connected layers at the beginning of the layer and one at the output, Efficient Attention employs only one fully connected layer to generate the Query matrix.
+The Key and Value matrices are directly taken as the input.
+A single fully connected layer processes the attention output - both fully connected layers have dimensions~\(d^2\).